ishaanthenerd/ishaanthenerd/README.md

 - 👋 Hi, I’m @ishaanthenerd!
 - 👀 I’m interested in mathematics, especially for quantitative finance.
-- 🌱 I’m currently learning how to utilize Next.js in order to create a live website!
+- 🌱 I’m currently training for competitive programming.
+My hope is to make it to ICPC World Finals!
-- ⚡ Fun fact: I love playing poker!
-I've spent countless hours playing with others and learning about GTO.
+- ⚡ Fun fact: I love playing poker.
+I'm currently reading The Mathematics of Poker by Bill Chen.
 - 📫 How to reach me: ishaan.gupta.n1@outlook.com
 - 😄 Pronouns: he/him